tedstreete/opi-prov-life/minutes/MeetingNotes - 12 Apr 2022.md

 - Gene presented compare table betwwen PXE / sZTP / FDO
 - Tedd raised a good point whether Host BMC and DPU BMC have to talk or not
   - some feedback was received that they do
-- Ann raised a good point if we can come up with single provisioning method
+- Anh Thu raised a good point if we can come up with single provisioning method
   - Maybe for different use cases we will need different methods?

 ## Lifecycle & Updates